maximilianh/crisporWebsite/manual/manual.md

   unexplainable.
 Their differ from the guide at many positions, yet are strongly cleaved even in-vitro assays, so unlikely to be influenced by the chromatin structure.
-- A few known off-targets, not more than 10 in total, to our knowledge, seem to have one-basepair insertions or deletions relative to the guide
+- a few known off-targets, not more than 3-4 in total, to our knowledge, seem to have one-basepair insertions or deletions relative to the guide
+- new high-fidelity versions of SpCas9 can reduce the off-target effects, but not to 0, there still will be some cleavage on some sites (more on this later)

 CRISPOR and every other serious CRISPR designer aligns the guides against the genome, reports those locations with a similar sequence in the genome ("predicted off-targets"), ranks these and then based on their scores, ranks the guides.

 When predicting off-targets, CRISPOR searches the whole genome (including repeated regions) and allows up to four mismatches.
 It is important to search